 Click on pins to view accommodation details

-Upon arrival at the airport in Addis Ababa we meet a representative from Kibo Slopes for a pre- safari briefing before driving south towards Debre Zeit/Nazareth to the Oromia Rift valley region.
-We shall drive past Ziway to Lake Langano where we check in at the Sabana Beach Hotel.
+Upon arrival at the airport in Addis Ababa we meet a representative from Kibo Slopes for a pre- safari and transfer to Friendship Hotel for briefing and overnight.

-We will take a long drive and have a lunch stop at Soddo through the Rift Valley takes us to the Rifat Valley Lakes of Abbay & Chamo.
-We climb up the mountains to visit the Dorze people.
+A short drive takes us to Shashamene, the Rastafarian capital in Ethiopia.
+We have a short coffee break at the Haile Mariam Hotel and proceed to Soddo for lunch.
+Before reaching Arba Minch we climb up the mountains to visit the Dorze people.
 They are always a delighted to have visitors as the children display their unique Dorze dance.
 Their houses are tall structures, resembling a beehive.
 Inside the hut, a section is partitioned off for the family’s animals (cows and goats) to sleep in during the cold rainy season.
 The Dorze people are very skilled weavers, providing a vast majority of the country’s traditional cotton and other unique Ethiopian clothing.
 Later we drive to Arba Minch for dinner and overnight stay at the Paradise Hotel.

 Today we pay visit to a Konso King and a village up the highlands and get to learn about their culture.
 We arrive in Konso for lunch at the Kanta Lodge.
 The Konso Cultural Landscape, an arid area of stone walled terraces and fortified settlements were recognized as World Heritage Site in 2011.
 It constitutes a spectacular example of a living cultural tradition stretching back 21 generations (more than 400years).
 Later, we drive to Kanta Lodge for our dinner and overnight stay.

 This day is reserved for a sightseeing tour of Addis Ababa city.
 After breakfast we drive to the Entoto Mountains, the first residence of the King Menelik in 1881 when he moved the capital of Shewa from Ankober to Entoto.
-This visit is followed by a visit to the Orthodox Church.
+This visit is followed by a visit to the Orthodox Church, the National Museum and lunch.
+Depending on our international travel arrangements we may still have time to do some shopping in the Gold Street or the Merkato Market before and having a traditional dinner and transferring to the airport for a late night departure.